 Custom rules can include multiple conditions.
 All conditions must be true to apply a rule.

-A lookback period is how many years have passed since the record's most recent event, called the context date.
+A lookback period is how many years have passed since the record's most recent event, called the "context date."
 Setting lookback period rules is similar to setting an "age limit" for each of 235 charge categories.
 By default, all charge categories appear as Review for your defined lookback periods.
 You can customize your rules by the age of the record as well as the record type in each category.

 Note